TomTuckerGolf.com

 Proper Putter Loft

 The purpose of putter loft is to provide a consistent amount of skid and roll every time on any length of putt .
 This helps dramatically in controlling the distance a putt is hit.
 Here's how it works: When you strike a putt, the ball first needs to be lifted up and out of its depression so that it can skid on top of the grass and not through it.
 When the putt is not lifted slightly or if it is lifted too high, it will bounce.
 You will usually not see this bounce but it will make your skid and roll through different length putts inconsistent.
 This in turn makes it very difficult for you to consistently achieve the proper putt distance.
 Most players will start the ball rolling consistently with a putter launch angle of 4 degrees.
 Simply because your putter has 4 degrees loft does not mean you impact the ball with 4 degrees of loft.
-Special equipment can determine your putter's actual loft and whether or not your hands are ahead of the putter head at impact (de-lofting the putter), square to the putter head at impact (utilizing the actual loft on your putter) or if your hands are behind the putter head at impact (increasing the putters loft).
+Special equipment can determine your putter's actual loft and whether or not your hands are ahead of the putter head at impact (de-lofting the putter), square to the putter head at impact (utilizing the actual loft on your putter), or if your hands are behind the putter head at impact (increasing the putters loft).

 In putting, there are three ways to contact the ball at impact.
 One is to de-loft the putter with a forward press.
 The second is to increase the loft by having the hands behind the ball at impact.
 The third is perfectly vertical or straight up/down.